muecoin/Guides/masternode_setup.md

 # MonetaryUnit Masternode Setup

-	A MUE guide for setting up and hosting a masternode on a VPS (virtual private server) Version 1.0.2 - 2017-07-20
+	A MUE guide for setting up and hosting a masternode on a VPS (virtual private server) Version 1.0.3 - 2017-10-03

+	Last changes: - Changed install path to harmonize with upcoming releases

 ----------------------------------------------------

 The MUE network has switched to a Dash-X11 code base, and as such it inherits the strengths that a 2-tier network brings, in terms of a strong masternode network for additional functions and security of the network.

 The masternodes perform tasks for the MUE network.
 These are for instance InstantSend, PrivateSend, storage of the blockchain and governance capabilities.
 As a reward for running these functions, the masternodes are paid out a part of the block reward for their services.
 The block reward is 40 MUE per block and each block occurs on average every 40 seconds, thus growing the supply 1 MUE every second.

-The block reward is split in three providing 45% to the miner who solved the block, 45% to the masternode for it’s services and the remaining 10% going to the continuous funding of the MUE project.
+The block reward is split in three, providing 45% to the miner who solved the block, 45% to the masternode for it’s services and the remaining 10% going to the continuous funding of the MUE project.
 The masternode reward is 45% * 40 MUE = 18 MUE per block.

 ## How to setup a Virtual Private Server (VPS) and run a MUE masternode.

 For starters, the reason for running a dedicated VPS instead of hosting one’s masternode on a home internet connection are several.
 The masternode must be up and running all the time to provide services for the network.
 Should the connection go down, or the node performs badly, the rest of the network will be unhappy with the services and the masternode loses payments.
 Many home internet providers are unhappy if the owner runs a server at home and may shut down access to the masternode.

 A typical masternode uses around 500 GB or more of traffic per month.
 Home internet users with traffic caps will have a hard time running a masternode if the bandwidth is limited.
 It is especially important to have a high speed connection as the masternode is serving up the blockchain.
-Additional feature to the network will likely require a high speed connection as well.
+Additional features to the network will likely require a high speed connection as well.

 ### VPS requirements for a masternode
 The minimal requirements for running a masternode are: